astrada/google-drive-ocamlfuse/doc/Configuration.md

     autodetect_mime=true

+[Since 0.7.9] Keep target history/metadata when moving/renaming files:

+    mv_keep_target=false

+[Since 0.7.10] Enable async upload queue:

+    async_upload_queue=false

+[Since 0.7.10] Size of the async upload thread pool (how many concurrent uploads can start):

+    async_upload_threads=10

+[Since 0.7.10] Logs buffer contents for reads/writes (for debug purposes):

+    debug_buffers=false

+[Since 0.7.11] Path of the JSON file that contains service account credentials (downloaded during account [creation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)):

+    service_account_credentials_path=

+[Since 0.7.11] Email of the user for which the application is requesting delegated access.
+Works only for G Suite domains.
+It is ignored if service_account_credentials_path is not specified:

+    service_account_user_to_impersonate

 ### Document export formats

 `desktop` format creates a shortcut to the document that will be opened in the web browser for edit.